-- Now add the walnuts while pulsing on and off.
+- Now add the1/2 cup of walnuts while pulsing on and off.

-- Put in a jar and mix in the rest of the walnuts.
+- Put the mixture in a jar and mix in the rest of the 1/4 cup of walnuts.

-- Now use in your pasta, rice or on top of steamed vegetables.
+- Now use the pesto on your pasta, rice or on top of steamed vegetables.

 Tasty Chickweed Pesto – This chickweed pesto is vegan, is easy to make and tastes great!
 What is particularly great about this is that it is made with free weeds. 🙂

 Arugula Pesto Recipe – This arugula pesto is a favourite of mine and it is great to be able to use walnuts instead of the wonderful pine nuts with are so expensive.
-Usually, cheese is an ingredient when making a pesto recipe but there is no cheese in this and it still has a cheesy flavour thanks to the Nutritional Yeast used.
+Cheese is usually an ingredient when making a pesto recipe but there is no cheese in this pesto and it still has a cheesy flavour thanks to the Nutritional Yeast used.

 Lemon Mint Salad Dressing – This a delicious and refreshing mint salad dressing.